 The thesis is submitted to the Repository by a secretary; the necessary information is provided by the supervisor.
 The record is published immediately after submission.

 The thesis itself can only be made publicly available if the student, supervisor and the external client (if applicable) have given their consent to do so.
 Download the Thesis Publication Consent Form or ask your programme secretary.
 These and other formal procedures are put down in the course and examination regulations.

-Before adding an academic publication to the Repository, every submitter is asked to accept the License to deposit.
+Before adding an academic publication to the Repository, every submitter is asked to accept the License to inclusion and publication of a Bachelor or a Master thesis in the Leiden University Student Repository.
 This states all regulations pertaining to the ways in which a publication may be used by the library.
 Among other things, it says the author keeps the copyright of his/her thesis.
 As the author, you state you don’t violate any rights of others (copyright, image right).
 The University is indemnified against any claims in this concern.
 The University is allowed to store the thesis, and – provided consent – make it publicly available.
 The University obliges itself to maintain the file as readable in the future, and warrant an embargo if applicable.

 A thesis can be placed under embargo by a student, supervisor or external client for a number of reasons, such as copyright or privacy considerations.
 Before you upload your thesis in the Repository, you, your supervisor and, if applicable, the external client (where you did the research) should fill out the Thesis Publication Consent Form for the publication of your thesis.
 If one of the parties does not agree with publication, your thesis must stay under embargo (permanently or until a specified date).
 You can indicate this in the upload screen.
 If only part of your thesis should stay under embargo, you can make a separate pdf file that you upload under embargo.